-As we made clear last lesson the notes we give in the lessons are only guidelines and suggestions.
-As you have been learning with Magicka we sincerely hope that you have been finding out more about Wicca on your own and are beginning to form your own ideas about what things should be included in the ceremonies.
-If you don't like something we have dreamt up then put something in place that is better to your liking.
+As was made clear last chapter, the notes given in the lessons are only guidelines and suggestions.
+It is sincerely hoped that you have been finding out more about Wicca on your own and are beginning to form your own ideas about what things should be included in the ceremonies.
+If you don't like something dreamt up in this work, then put something in place that is better to your liking.
 Witchcraft is perhaps above all else a creative religion.
 There is no dogma, no Holy Writ that must be followed to the letter.
 Use your imagination.

-At the same time though make sure you know why you are doing certain things.
+At the same time, though, make sure you know why you are doing certain things.
 All magical practice is generally at its most successful when it is done for a genuine reason.
 As with the ceremonies above, the elements they incorporate are there because they are in tune with age old practices and the tide of the year.
 It would be no good, for example, decorating the altar with snowflakes at Beltane (unless you lived in truly extreme Southern or Northern climes) as it is simply inappropriate.
-Much better to use things that reflect the moment in time.
+Use things that reflect the moment in time.

-Similarly those who work in covens should think along the same lines.
-Don't just rush out and buy a copy of A Witches Bible and then use the ceremonies as if they were carved in stone; much better to read such material and then come up with your own practices.
+Similarly, those who work in covens should think along the same lines.
+Don't just rush out and buy a copy of A Witches' Bible and then use the ceremonies as if they were carved in stone; much better to read such material and then come up with your own practices.

 This way of thinking is a radical departure from most other religions that will tell you things must be done in a certain way.
 Sadly, this can even creep into Wicca.
-Yes, there are some individuals and groups of witches who will tell you that many things have to be done in a particular fashion.
-Whilst this may be true and reasonable to a point within a tradition, (where it would no longer be a tradition if everyone did their own thing) one of the joys of being eclectic or solitary is that you can do more or less as you please.
+Yes, there are some individuals and groups of Witches who will tell you that many things have to be done in a particular fashion.
+Whilst this may be true and reasonable to a point within a tradition (where it would no longer be a tradition if everyone did their own thing), one of the joys of being eclectic, or solitary, is that you can do more or less as you please.